vuestorefront/vue-storefront/docs/guide/installation/windows.md

 # Installing on Windows

-Vue storefront is based on open source technologies which SHOULD (in theory ;)) work perfectly well on most of the leading operating systems.
+Vue Storefront is based on open source technologies which SHOULD (in theory ;)) work perfectly well on most of the leading operating systems.
 However, we're developing the project using MacOS and Linux machines.

 ## Requirements